arianeziehn/reorder_window_joins/src/main/resources/README.md

 # Data

-We use two real-world datasets for our evaluation, QnV-Data and AirQuality-Data.
+We use two real-world datasets for our evaluation, traffic congestion data (QnV-Data) and AirQuality-Data.
 Below, we introduce both data sources.

-## QnV-Data
+## Traffic Congestion Data (QnV-Data)

 QnV-Data represents traffic congestion management data that includes sensor readings from almost 2.5k road segments in Hessen (Germany) with a frequency of one minute.
-Each tuple contains the number of cars, i.e., quantity (𝑄), and their average speed, i.e., velocity (𝑉), for one minute on a road segment.
+Each tuple contains the number of vehicles, i.e., quantity (𝑄), and their average speed, i.e., velocity (𝑉), for one minute on a road segment.

 ### Tuple: